-Ferries run from Irakleia to Athens (All Ports) 3 days a week, all year-round.
-The first ferry of the day departs from Irakleia at 07:55, and the last at 07:55.
-From June to September, there are around 3 crossings per week.
-In quieter periods, the route is served by 1 crossings per week.
-The fastest ferry from Irakleia to Piraeus of Athens, takes 7h 20min.
-The average trip duration for all ferries is 7h 49min arriving at Piraeus ports.
-Ticket prices start at €52.50 and go up to €52.50.
-Book your ferry tickets online to Athens with Ferryscanner for the most convenience and best price guarantee.
+Ferries from Irakleia to Athens (All Ports) operate 3 crossings per week from June to September.
+The first ferry departs from Irakleia at 07:55, and the last at 07:55.
+The fastest ferry takes 8h to reach the Piraeus port of Athens, with the average trip duration being 7h 57min arriving at Piraeus ports.
+Ticket prices range from €52.50 to €52.50.
+Book your ferry tickets online to Athens with Ferryscanner and enjoy the most convenience and best price guarantee.

-Some ferries from Irakleia to Athens might make a stop at places such as Irakleia - Naxos - Paros - Piraeus before reaching Athens.
+Some ferries from Irakleia to Athens might make a stop at places such as Katapola, Amorgos - Koufonisi - Schinoussa - Irakleia - Naxos - Paros - Piraeus before reaching Athens.

 Ferry companies from Irakleia to Athens